VedantKhairnar/DecisionTrees/README.md

    ![snap](https://github.com/VedantKhairnar/DecisionTrees/blob/master/DecisionTrees/from_scratch/tbc.png)

- ####  1.b) Classify the flower into virginica, versicolor and setosa based on Sepal Length, Sepal Width, Petal Length, Petal Width using the fishiris dataset.
+ ####  1.b) Classify the flower into type of Iris flower (virginica, versicolor and setosa)based on Sepal Length, Sepal Width, Petal Length, Petal Width using the fishiris dataset.

    ##### Output:
         A branch was pruned: gain = 0.146094